 While your résumé may get you an interview, it is the interview that gets you the job!
 Whether you are interviewing for a job, internship, graduate school, or other opportunity, the key to successful preparation is a thorough understanding of the position or program and how your personal interests, skills, and values align with it.
-The Center for Career Development offers numerous resources to help you prepare for a successful interview including practice interviews, career counseling, and a variety of online resources.
+The Center for Career Development offers numerous resources to help you prepare for a successful interview.

 Online Interviewing Resources

-The Center for Career Development Interviewing Guide is a comprehensive guide about interviewing covering topics such as preparing for an interview, common interview questions, and tips to succeed.
-This guide can be helpful to review prior to an upcoming interview to ensure you have prepared proper interview attire, are ready to answer both traditional and behavioral interview questions, and know how to leave a lasting impression after the interview.
+The Center for Career Development Professional Interviewing Guide is a comprehensive guide about interviewing covering topics such as preparing for an interview, common interview questions, and tips to succeed.
+This guide can be helpful to review prior to an upcoming interview to ensure you are fully prepared.

 More and more interviews are breaking away from the traditional in-person, one-on-one format.
-The Center for Career Development also offers documents on some non-traditional interview formats, including all-day interviews, case interviews, group and panel interviews, and virtual interviews.
-Review the supplements below for additional tips on how to navigate these unique interview formats.
+The Center for Career Development also offers additional information on some non-traditional interview formats, including all-day interviews, case interviews, ethical interviews, group and panel interviews, and virtual interviews.

-The On-Campus Recruiting program provides students (both undergraduate and graduate) an opportunity to interview with hiring companies for full-time, internship, and co-op positions.
-Most interviews take place on campus in the Center for Career Development during both the fall and spring semesters.
-Individuals wishing to participate in On-Campus Recruiting can begin the process at any time during the academic year by logging in to HuskyCareerLink to see which employers are coming to campus.
-Doctoral candidates are eligible to participate in on-campus interviews, but are encouraged
+The On-Campus Interviewing program provides students (both undergraduate and graduate) an opportunity to interview with hiring companies for internship, co-op, and full-time positions.
+Most interviews take place at the Center for Career Development on the Storrs campus during both the fall and spring semesters but are open to all UConn students from all campuses.
+Individuals wishing to participate in On-Campus Interviewing can begin the process at any time during the academic year by logging in to HuskyCareerLink to see which employers are coming to campus.